 We do not included 'entrance' fees in any of our courses.
 You will need to pay that separate from tuition for training.

 The reason for this: Many divers have season passes or other options for entrance.
-We would be overcharging those that have these passes.
+We would be overcharging those that have these options.

 Standard scuba equipment is not included in any of our courses or trips because many people have their own equipment or some equipment.
 We would be overcharging those that have some or all of their equipment if we included it in the price of the course.